Robert ‘Doc’ Pinkham, Private First Class E2

 Robert joined the Army on September 11, 2003, as a Combat Medic (91W).
 He left home and flew for the first time to Fort Sill, Oklahoma.
-He was in A Battery 1/19th.
 Basic training was a life changing experience for him, giving him the opportunity to meet people from all walks of life.
 After basic training he went to Advanced Individual Training (AIT) at Fort Sam Houston, and was assigned to F Company 232 Medical Battalion.
 He became a medic on the advice of his Grandmother (Nonie), she was one of the smartest and loving people in his life.
 She told him that he should become a nurse.
 He listened to her and as ever, she was right.

 Robert’s first deployment was to Baghdad, Iraq, in 2005-2006 OIF IV.
 It was at that point he realized how shielded he was from certain issues such as poverty and war.
 His deployment was a combination of being a line medic and an aid station medic.
 He deployed again in 2007-2008, this time to Tikrit, Iraq.
 This deployment really changed his life, he came home a different person.
 Robert witnessed first hand the ravages of war and Al Qaeda, seeing civilians, their children, and several of his friends and fellow soldiers give the ultimate sacrifice, their lives.